andrewcooke/bnum/README.md

 explicit values could give very confusing bugs.
 You can disable this safety check by adding the `AllowAliases` mixin.

-Aliases are valid instances, but are not listed or retrieved:
+Aliases are valid instances, but are not listed or retrieved (frankly, I think they're a mistake, but Bnum provides them to help inter-operate with Enum):

 ```python
 >>> class Error(Bnum, FromOne):